Geeksltd/Olive.Symptoms/README.md

              // Note: Escalate() method accepts different formats:
              //         .Escalate(2.Days(), personId) ---> specific person
              //         .Escalate(2.Days(), "PersonRole") ---> any person with the specified role
-             //         .Escalate(2.Days(), "PersonRole", projectId) --> Any person with the specified role and assigned to a project
+             //         .Escalate(2.Days(), "PersonRole", workSpaceId) --> Any person with the specified role and assigned to a workSpace
          }
      }
 }